mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/ZigBee_Network_Group/WeeklyReport_ZigBee_Network_Group_2-5-2024.md

 ### Next Week Goals
-- Get the zigbee connected with other zigbees.
+- Get the Zigbee connected with other Zigbees.
--

 ## ❖ Individual Report